snowdrop/k8s-infra/README.md

      **NOTE** : Once the virtual machine has been created, it can be stopped/started using the commands `minishift stop|start --profile demo`.

-### Option 2 : Local - Customized Linux VM
+### Option 2 : Local - Customized VM

-While we can use Vagrant in combination with Virtualbox to install easily one of the vagrant boxes available such as `CentOS`, `Fedora`, `Ubuntu`, the iso image used (and its packaging) doesn't necessarily fit the requirements that you need.
+When it is needed to customize the `Linux VM` locally, you cannot rely on the VM installed with mini(kube/shift) or docker destop tools as they dont offer the possibility to install additional packages, to custmize easily the firewall, host adapters, ...

-This is specifically true when you are interested in validating a new version of `OpenShift` using `ansible-playbooks` as the deployment tool.
+This is also specifically true when you will install the cluster using `ansible-playbook` as the deployment tool.
 The `Ansible playooks` requires some `prerequisites` in addition to having a primary ethernet adapter, the one to be used by the OpenShift Master API (which is the Kubernetes controller, ....).

-For such an environment, it makes sense to customize a Linux ISO image and to perform post-installation tasks to make it ready for your needs
+For such an environment, it makes sense to customize a Linux ISO image and to perform post-installation tasks to make it ready for your needs.

 The following section explains how you can create a customized Generic Cloud image, repackaged as a `vdi` file for Virtualbox.